A solo road trip, should you do it? Isn’t it scary? In this article, I’ll share 10 tips so you’ll experience the best solo road trip ever!

 Tip 4: Make a stop on a regular basis

-You’ve got nobody to talk to, so you might as well listen to some music, a podcast or an audiobook.
+Since you’ve got nobody to talk to during a solo road trip, so you might as well listen to some music!
 Before every trip, I make a playlist on Spotify (if you have a premium subscription, you can download them on your phone).
 On that playlist, I usually put songs to sing along with, the best road trip feeling ever!

 Tip 6: Lock your doors